Engee documentation

 Out[0]:

-pzmap displays the location of poles and zeros on the complex plane as x and o labels, respectively.
-When multiple models are provided, the poles and zeros of each model are displayed in a different colour.
+pzmap displays the location of poles and zeros on the complex plane as x and o marks, respectively.
+When providing multiple models, the poles and zeros of each model are displayed in a different color.
 Here, the poles and zeros of CL1 are highlighted in orange, and the poles and zeros of CL2 are highlighted in purple.
-The zeros of the functions are the same, so overlapping them results in a green colour.
+The zeros of the functions are the same, so when superimposed on each other, the color is green.

-The graph shows that all the poles of CL1 are in the left half-plane and, therefore, CL1 is stable.
-The model of the system CL2 contains poles in the right half-plane, so it is unstable.
+The graph shows that all poles of CL1 are in the left half-plane and, therefore, CL1 is stable.
+The model of the CL2 system contains poles in the right half-plane, therefore it is unstable.

-Let us compute the numerical values of the locations of the poles and zeros in CL2 using zpkmap.
-This cuction returns three values in the following order: gain (k), poles (p), zeros (z).
+Let's calculate the numerical values of the location of the poles and zeros in CL2 using zpkmap.
+This function returns three values in the following order: gain (k), poles (p), zeros (z).

 In [ ]: